-Year One

-Begin to consider the topic for master's thesis.
-Talk with advisor about areas you may be interested in pursuing.

-Year Two

-Fall One Master's thesis topic should be formalized and submitted to your advisor for approval and then to the Department of Epidemiology Chair for approval.
-The submission to the Chair need only be a paragraph stating your plan and topic for your thesis.
+TIMELINE Year One Begin to consider the topic for master's thesis and talk with advisor about it.
+Year Two Fall One Master's thesis topic should be formalized and submitted to the advisor for approval and then to the Department of Epidemiology Chair for approval.
+The submission to the Chair need only be a paragraph describing the plan and topic for the thesis.
 The submission can be sent via e-mail and should be submitted before the end of the fall one semester.
-The Chair will send you an e-mail letting you know if your topic is approved.

-Year Two Cont....

-Fall Two & Students should begin work on thesis.
-Designated reader for the thesis semester.
+The Chair will send an e-mail of approval or disapproval of the topic.
+Year Two Co ont Fall Two & Spring One Students should begin work on thesis.
+Designated reader for the thesis should be chosen.
+Spring Two Master's thesis must be submitted to the reader at the beginning of the Spring 2 semester.
 If the advisor is not the reader, comments on the thesis must be submitted to the advisor.
-The advisor must submit the thesis and approval form to the academic services coordinator by the end of the Spring 2 semester.
+The advisor or reader must submit the thesis and approval form to the academic services coordinator by May 12, 2006